-Suppliers must communicate pay structure and pay periods to prospective employees before they commence employment and must pay wages and benefits on a regular and timely basis either by way of cash payment or direct deposit.
+Suppliers must provide prospective employees with written and understandable information about their employment conditions before they commence employment and must pay wages and benefits on a regular and timely basis either by way of cash payment or direct deposit.
 Employees must be provided with payslips for the wages at the time of payment and have their hours properly documented.
-Deductions from wages as a disciplinary measure is not permitted.